SalmaAlassal/BeRoot/Compression and Archiving/README.md

 - To extract a gzip tar archive : `tar xzvf filename.tar.gz`

-- To extract the a specific file from a gzip tar archive : `tar -xvf filename.tgz path/to/file`
+- To extract a specific file from a gzip tar archive : `tar -xvf filename.tgz path/to/file`

-- To extract the a specific directory from a gzip tar archive : `tar -xvf filename.tgz path/to/directory`
+- To extract a specific directory from a gzip tar archive : `tar -xvf filename.tgz path/to/directory`

 - To create a **tarred and bzipped** compressed file, use the `-j` option : `tar -cjvf filename.tbz files/directories`
     - tar files compressed with bzip2 are conventionally given the extension `.tbz`.